 Ecommerce agencies act as end-to-end partners for building and growing online stores.
 Generally speaking, when it comes to ecommerce, agencies will offer a mix of marketing, store UX/design, and development services, or all three.

-Choosing an ecommerce agency can often be tricky, as each one can specialize in a variety of tools, integrations, and services, making it a bit challenging to find one that knows your ecommerce tech stack, industry/market, and meshes well with your team.
+Choosing an ecommerce agency can be tricky, as each one may specialize in a variety of tools, integrations, and services, making it challenging to find one that knows your ecommerce tech stack and industry/market, and that meshes well with your team.

 Why Choosing the Right Agency Matters